bkthomps/BlockToss/README.md

 This repository should be private, and the only ones able to access it being Bailey, Charles, and Richard.
 If this is not the case, please let one of us know.

 Commit Standard:
-1. GitHub will be used as the version control.
-SubVersion will be used as the final dropbox.
+1. GitHub shall be used as the version control.
+SubVersion shall be used as the final dropbox.
 2. When your changes are done, copy and paste your .java files and your single .xml file into a folder on your desktop.
 3. Click on the project folder in this repository that you are working on.
 4. Click upload files at the top right of the screen.